Pakistan stands ready to contribute towards SCO’s collective objectives: PM

-ASTANA, Kazakhstan June 9 (APP): Prime Minister Muhammad Nawaz Sharif Friday said Pakistan, as full member of the Shanghai Cooperation Organization (SCO), would strive further to achieve the collective objectives of the organization for regional cooperation, connectivity and economic prosperity.
+ASTANA, Kazakhstan, June 9 (APP): Prime Minister Muhammad Nawaz Sharif Friday said Pakistan, as full member of the Shanghai Cooperation Organization (SCO), would strive further to achieve the collective objectives of the organization for regional cooperation, connectivity and economic prosperity.

 In his address at the summit of Heads of State Council of the SCO, he

-said Pakistan pursued a policy of peaceful neighbourhood and stressed upon promotion of peace and harmony for the future generations which should not be made toxic with an air of animosity.
+said Pakistan pursued a policy of peaceful neighbourhood and stressed upon promotion of peace and harmony for the future generations.

 He said with its expansion, the SCO has been transformed into true